dannypsnl/dannypsnl.github.io/posts/2018-02-09-you-should-know-about-this.md

 }
 ```

-As your expected, dump always `bind` with instance of Car.<br>
-!!! `dump = ...` in a class definition is esNext(stage3) standard, you can always use babel plugin `babel-preset-stage-0` to follow latest standard.
+As your expected, dump always `bind` with instance of Car. !!! `dump = ...` in a class definition is esNext(stage3) standard, you can always use babel plugin `babel-preset-stage-0` to follow the latest standard.

 ### References: